 - Green delivery options

 - Backorder terms

 - Payment Terms

-As an Enterprise Sponsor, Office Depot hopes to impact the public procurement community by...
+As a member of the Business Council, Office Depot hopes to impact the public procurement community by...

 The current economy puts pressure on government agencies to cut spending and meet budgets.
 With public procurement often accounting for more than 50 percent of public sector budgets, agencies are faced with the challenge of reducing their spend while adding maximum value.
 Office Depot ® understands these needs and requirements and we are committed to providing: